P. A. Payutto: Defending the Pali Canon

 Payutto strongly believes in strict interpretation of Pali Canon, very much in line with the Theravada tradition.
 He went public in many occasions in defense of the Pali Canon whenever its integrity was challenged.
 For example, in the mid-1990s, Payutto published a book called The Case of Dhammakaya (กรณีธรรมกาย), in which he discussed the controversy related to the concepts dhammakaya and Nibbana as interpreted by the Dhammakaya Movement.
 Payutto reviewed the essence of the Pali Canon, cited Pali texts he believed were misinterpreted by the temple, and came up with counterarguments in the context of the Pali Canon.
 He argued that the term Dhammakaya was not correctly interpreted, and claimed that if the temple continued to uphold false interpretations, it could not do so any longer under the umbrella of Theravada Buddhism.

 Wat Phra Dhammakaya replied in several ways.
 One assistant-abbot of the temple, Luang phi Thanavuddho, wrote an essay in which he defended the temple's views.
 He compared discussing the nature of Nirvana with the well-known metaphor of blind people feeling an elephant and getting in a fight about what it is they are feeling.
 This metaphor is also mentioned in the Pali Canon.
 He also referred to interpretations of Pali scholars C.A.F.
 Rhys Davids and I.B.
 Horner, but Payutto dismissed these as incorrect.

 Achievements

+A book written by P. A. Payutto, published as a souvernir book for the Funeral of HM King Bhumibol Adulyadej in 2017.

 Payutto has published a number of books that examine contemporary social issues, such as abortion, from a viewpoint of Buddhism.
 He regularly expresses Buddhist viewpoints on areas as diverse as education, law, social sciences and natural sciences.
 Payutto stresses the Buddhist approach of middle path as the inevitable way to achieve peace and sustainable development.
 He argues that Buddhism is the eventual aggregation of natural laws and that it forms a basis of modern sciences.
 Payutto also points to Buddhism as the indispensable path to happiness.